About Me:

 A little bit about my work experience:

 Before moving to New York City for a master’s in English at Columbia University in 2013, I worked as an administrative assistant at Philadelphia FIGHT’s Institute for Community Justice, a reentry center for formerly incarcerated people in downtown Philadelphia.
-At FIGHT I taught career and digital literacy workshops, as well as created a weekly book club where we discussed essays, fiction, and poetry from the Civil Rights movement.
+At FIGHT I taught career and digital literacy workshops, as well as facilitated a weekly book club where we discussed essays, fiction, and poetry from the Civil Rights movement.